Therapeutic Hypothermia and Temperature Management

 Illustrations taken from other publications must be acknowledged by a complete credit line in the legend.
 The publisher’s letter of permission should be submitted to Therapeutic Hypothermia and Temperature Management.

 Immediately following the Acknowledgments section, include a section entitled ‘‘Author Disclosure Statement.’’
 This text must be part of your actual manuscript file.
 In this portion of the paper, authors must disclose any commercial associations that might create a conflict of interest in connection with submitted manuscripts.
 This statement should include appropriate information for EACH author, thereby representing that competing financial interests of all authors have been appropriately disclosed according to the policy of the Journal.
 It is important that all conflicts of interest, whether they are actual or potential, be disclosed.
 This information will remain confidential while the paper is being reviewed and will not influence the editorial decision.
-Please see the Uniform Requirements for Manuscripts Submitted to Biomedical Journals at http://www.icmje.org/index.html#conflicts for further guidance.
+Please see the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals at www.icmje.org/roles_e.html for further guidance.
 If no conflicts exist, the authors must state ‘‘No competing financial interests exist.’’

 An e-mail containing a link to the PDF file of the page proof is sent to the corresponding author.
 The proof should be read carefully and returned promptly to the publisher with the author’s approval and/or corrections.